TREATMENT FOR KIDS

 On average, kids that need Phase 2 treatment typically get it between the ages of 11 and 14, when most or all their permanent teeth are in.
-Dr. Walker will work hand-in-hand with you to determine the best treatment plan for your child’s needs.
+Dr. Matt will work hand-in-hand with you to determine the best treatment plan for your child’s needs.

 What are signs your child may need orthodontic treatment?